benodonnell/timeline/README.md

-Movement Timeline is a free bit of software that makes it simple to display timelines in a horizontal format.
+Movement Timeline is a free bit of software that makes it simple to display timelines in a vertical format.
 See http://thirdolive.com/timeline for an example.

 Instructions
 ============